 Entityframework 6 is what I'm using, model first.
 I used decimal as my datatype in the diagram.
 When I save decimal values, the decimals are dropped and the database only stores whole integers.

 My initial thought was to verify the precision, but when I opened the properties box in the model first diagram designer, the scale and precision dropdowns only had the option "None."

 How do I make EF save my decimal points?
 Is there a precision problem?
 In that scenario, how can I set the precision?

-OK I feel a little silly for not figuring this out earlier, but this is a simple fix.
+Okay, I feel a little foolish for not noticing this sooner, but there is an easy cure.

-Not sure why they have it setup to be a drop down if they don't provide you with any preset values and expect you to type it in.
+I'm not sure why they set it up as a drop-down menu if they don't provide you any pre-defined values and demand that you fill it in.

-One other thing to note is that Entity Framework's "Update Model from Database" functionality can be very problematic.
-In my case I changed a few database fields from 2 decimal precision to 4 decimal precision, then did Update Model from Database, but it didn't modify the scale property when I looked at the field in the property window of this table in the.edmx diagram.
-So I manually changed the scale from 2 to 4 and tried again, but it was still saving data with 2 decimal places.
-A restart of Visual Studio still didn't work, so I tried Update Model from Database once more, and this time it did the trick.
+Also to be noted is the potential difficulty with Entity Framework's "Update Model from Database" capability.
+I updated a few database fields in my example from 2 decimal precision to 4 decimal precision, but when I checked the field's scale property in the table's property window in the.edmx diagram, it had not changed.
+I tried again after manually changing the scale from 2 to 4, but the data was still being saved with 2 decimal places.
+After restarting Visual Studio, nothing changed.
+I attempted Update Model from Database again, and this time it was successful.

 The database visual modeler in Visual Studio hasn't been kind to me very often.
 This is simply one of the reasons why I like to control everything through code.
 Model updates that are thorough and precise are never commonplace.